stackedflows/Ground-Up-C/DISLIN/E8/README.md

 # draw.c

-Given a set of points and a binary string, this algorithm draws to a widget a graph.
+Given a set of points and a binary string, this algorithm draws a graph to a widget.

 # functions.c